bp4924/BP-SQL-Employee-Tracker/README.md

 ## Description

-       This app allows a business leader to quickly access key information about his staff.
+       This app allows a business leader to quickly access key information needed to manage manage the departments, roles, and employees in the company in order to organize and plan the business.

 ## Dependencies

-      Inquirer 8.2.4, MySql2, console.table, express.js, npm, node.js
+      Inquirer 8.2.4
+      MySql2
+      console.table
+      express.js
+      node.js (including npm)

 ## Installation

       Clone this repository to a new directory.
       Run 'npm install mysql2' to install the needed dependencies.

 ## Usage